icaros-usc/pyribs/CONTRIBUTING.md

 1. We roughly follow the
-   [Google Style Guide](https://google.github.io/styleguide/pyguide.html) in our codebase by using yapf, isort, and pylint to enforce code format and style.
+   [Google Style Guide](https://google.github.io/styleguide/pyguide.html) in our codebase and use isort, ruff, and pylint to enforce code format and style.
 To automatically check for formatting and style every time you commit, we use [pre-commit](https://pre-commit.com).
 Pre-commit should have already been installed with `.[dev]` above.
 To set it up, run: